 Completion of this phase awards the Certified Member (C.M) designation.

-A mentor will be provided to assist you with the next stage.
+A mentor will be provided upon request to assist you with the next stages.

 • Management Research Paper - Write a management research paper of 20-30 pages on a topic that is broadly applicable to airport management proposing a set of guidelines to manage a problem or set forth an argument for implementing a project or using a methodology.

 • Case Study - Prepare a case study of 20-30 pages to recount/analyze the steps or measures taken by a specific airport or airport system in implementing a project or managing a problem.

 • Presentation – prepare and present a topic at FOAM or another recognized industry conference.
 The 20-30 minute presentation package must include handouts, outline and PowerPoint slides.

 • Proctored Essay - Respond to two industry-related questions within a four-hour time limit via an on-line proctored essay system.
 A bank of approved questions for you to choose from will be provided.

 • Master's Transcript or Above - Submit an official transcript of record from an accredited university or college to IAAEC to verify that you have earned an advanced degree.
 This will complete your Written Requirement Phase.

 The Written Requirement applies to both the AAE and AAP programs.